Black hole thermodynamics: Interpretation of the laws

 which is the entropy of the black hole in Einstein's general relativity.
 Quantum field theory in curved spacetime can be utilized to calculate the entropy for a black hole in any covariant theory for gravity, known as the Wald entropy.

 Critique

 While black hole thermodynamics (BHT) has been regarded as one of the deepest clues to a quantum theory of gravity, there remains criticism that "the analogy is not nearly as good as is commonly supposed", that it "is often based on a kind of caricature of thermodynamics" and "it's unclear what the systems in BHT are supposed to be".

 Others have come to the opposite conclusion believing, "stationary black holes are not analogous to thermodynamic systems: they are thermodynamic systems, in the fullest sense."

-Beyond black holes

-Gary Gibbons and Hawking have shown that BHT is more general than black holes—that cosmological event horizons also have an entropy and temperature.

-More fundamentally, Gerard 't Hooft and Leonard Susskind used the BHT laws to argue for a general holographic principle of nature, which asserts that consistent theories of gravity and quantum mechanics must be lower-dimensional.
-Though not yet fully understood in general, the holographic principle is central to theories like the AdS/CFT correspondence.